Cremeforest/mci-ad-modular-risk-validation/README.md

 ## Calibration analysis

-The frozen model retained useful risk ranking in NACC, while its raw long-horizon probabilities were conservative.
-A lightweight local Platt recalibration layer improved probability calibration without retraining the prediction model.
+External calibration was also audited.
+The frozen model retained useful risk ranking in NACC, while a lightweight recalibration layer improved long-horizon probability estimates without retraining the prediction model.

-Detailed calibration tables are provided in `docs/tables/`.

 ---